 For more detailed information regarding the City’s Swimming Pool Inspection program, and the measures that are used by the City in pursuit of compliance with the safety objectives of the swimming pool regulations, please see our Pre-May 2016 Swimming Pool Compliance Requirements Flyer.

-The City of Melville must be notified in writing when a Swimming Pool/Spa is removed or decommissioned by completing our Online Form or by downloading and completing our Notification of Swimming Pool/Spa Removal & Decommission Form.
+Please notify the City of Melville in writing when a Swimming Pool/Spa is removed or decommissioned by completing our Online Form or by downloading and completing our Notification of Swimming Pool/Spa Removal & Decommission Form.